RED LIGHT CAMERAS

 Defenses: Neither the 11th Edition, which was published in 2005, nor the 12th Edition, which was published in 2007, mentions Assembly Bill 1022 of 2003 (effective Jan.
 1, 2004) or the extensive changes it made to VC 21455.5; nor did they discuss the potential avenues of defense opened by those changes.

-F: Tear-Out Forms
+F: Sample Briefs/Motions, and Tear-Out Forms

-All three editions contain tear-out copies of standard legal forms that are now readily available on the Internet.
+All seven editions contain tear-out copies of standard legal forms that are now readily available on the Internet.
 To avoid having its readers try to use forms that may have become out-of-date, FYT should delete the tear -out forms and simply instruct its readers to obtain the forms on the 'Net.

 ---------------------------------